Stoja: Beginnings (1987-1997)

-Novaković began singing as an amateur in kafanas and discothèques in 1987.
-In 1997 she began recording an album for the record label Lazarević Produktion.
-Kako je meni sada, her debut studio album, was released in 1998.
-That first album became a big success.
-Later that year, she signed with the label Grand Production, owned by Lepa Brena, and released her second album, Ćiki, ćiki in 1999.
+In 1997, she began recording an album for the record label Lazarević Production.
+Kako je meni sada (How am I doing now), her debut studio album, was released in 1998, with songs like: Da, da, da (Yes, yes, yes) and a duet with Serbian folk singer Mile Kitić on the song: Takva je Ljubav (Such is love) That first album became a big success.
+Later that year, she signed with the label Grand Production, owned by Lepa Brena and Saša Popović, and released her second album, Ćiki, ćiki in 1999.
 The album featured multiple hit songs, the biggest being "Ćiki, ćiki".
+The title song "Čiki, čiki" and the track "Neću da ostarim" (I’m not going to get old) gained the greatest popularity.
+Television appearances followed, which she admits she was not fond of, but interest in her was growing.
+Despite the stormy year on the political and social front, Stoja performed throughout Serbia and Bosnia and Herzegovina.